Huegoxaga/notes/embedded/raspberry-pi.md

   - The settings are always available in system config GUI or CLI.
   - The initial username is `pi`, password is `raspberry`
 - Enable the peripherals of the board in the interfaces page of the Raspberry Pi Configuration menu.
-  - Raspberry Pi Camera is enabled here after plug it in.
+  - Raspberry Pi Camera can be enabled here
 - When the board has no input and output devices connected, it is in a headless mode.
 Follow the step to configure the board in headless mode.
   - After flash the SD card, add the `wpa_supplicant.conf` file for WiFi setup to the SD card root folder with the following content.
     ```